sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 Since we are dealing with a paid transaction, we need to be modifying the `CheckoutPageWithPayment.js` component.
 In that file, we have a function called _getOrderParams_, which creates the correct set of order parameters for all line item related API calls.
-Let's add cleaning fee handling to that function.
+Let's add helmet rental fee handling to that function.

 ```shell
 └── src